I was just told, snerdly, tell me if you knew this.

 I am the founder of the Camden Tea Party.

-We're almost uh about 800 to a thousand strong.
+We're almost about 800 to 1,000 strong.

-Um we have met with him privately over issues in Washington.
+We have met with him privately over issues in Washington.

-And I find him to be an absolutely wonderful caring, thoughtful representative out here for the folks in Missouri.
+And I find him to be an absolutely wonderful, caring, thoughtful representative out here for the folks in Missouri.

 Aiken technically is not a Tea Party candidate, though.

-No there is no one candidate that they particularly fell in love with.
+There is no one candidate that they particularly fell in love with.

 I didn't even vote for Aiken in the primary.